dingledow/stretch-css/README.md

     </div>

     <div class="col__md-6-12 col__sm-12-12">
-      This is a column that takes up 6 out of 12 columns for devices &ge;768px in width.
-For devices &lt;768px, it takes up all 12 out of 12 columns.
+      This is a column that takes up 6 out of 12 columns for devices ≥768px wide.
+For devices <768px, it takes up all 12 out of 12 columns.
     </div>

   </div>